Rapolubharghav/Drug_Drugslang_SentimentAnalysis/README.md

 ## Questions and Remarks

-If you have any question or remark regarding this tutorial, feel free to open an issue.
+If you have any questions or remarks regarding this tutorial, feel free to open an issue.

 ## Keywords

-Tutorial, illegal drugs,Drug Slang, sentiment analysis, BERT,Pytorch,Tensorflow
+Tutorial, illegal drugs, Drug Slang, sentiment analysis, BERT, Pytorch, Tensorflow